lewagon/dotfiles/05-Rails/06-Airbnb-Devise/README.md

 #### 1. Create the Rails project with a Postgres config

-Use Le Wagon's minimal template, which already has a good frontend setup:
+Use Le Wagon's minimal template, which already has a good front-end setup:

 ```bash
 cd ~/code/<user.github_nickname>